-Watching wild elephants and gibbons in Khao Yai national park
+Watching gibbons and wild elephants in Khao Yai National Park

-This is the second blog about our trip to Khao Yai national park.
+This is the second blog about our trip to Khao Yai national park, including seeing wild elephants in Khao Yai as well as wild gibbons.
 If you’ve missed the first one, it’s here: Playing Real Life Pokemon Go in Khao Yao national park.

 I’d read it first if I were you.
 If you’ve read it and you liked it enough to read on, hope you enjoy the next part…..